 If you don’t make a lot of purchases in the rotating bonus categories, the Chase Freedom card might not be the best card for you.
-You could be better off with a flat rate cash back card, such as the Chase Freedom Unlimited, which gets you 1.5% cash back rewards on all purchases.
+You could be better off with a flat rate cash back card, such as the Chase Freedom Unlimited, which gets you an unlimited 1.5% back on all purchases.

 Don’t know whether a bonus category cash back card or a flat rate cash back card is best for you?
 Here’s a guide to help you make your decision.